sic-mundus/vue-showcase/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This project fully features the firebase email & password autnetication, allowing users to join and sign in.
+This project fully features the firebase email & password authentication,\
+allowing users to join and sign in.\
 This project uses VueJs **router** to guard the urls, and redirect to the desired location after a successfull login.